 Grab yourself a drink in the ship’s two-storey panorama lounge and meet your fellow guests.
 As the ship sails from Bergen and into Hjeltefjord, your scenic adventure along Norway’s coast is underway.

-Molde is the capital and commercial centre of Romsdalen, which sits on the southern coast of the Romsdal Peninsula.
-We’ve stopped at this port many times before on our Coastal Express route, but this time we’ll be making a much longer stop, so you’ll have all the time you need to get your fill of the town.
+Molde is the capital and commercial center of Romsdalen, which sits on the southern coast of the Romsdal Peninsula.
+We’ve stopped at this port many times on our Coastal Express route, but this time we’ll be making a much longer stop.
+You’ll have all the time you need to enjoy the town.

-There are a number of optional activities organised by your Coastal Experience Team that add to your experience of Molde.
+Your Coastal Experience Team will organize a number of optional activities to enhance your Molde experience.
 Accessible nearby on an optional excursion is the Atlantic Road, an icon of the Norwegian coast that often features in Hollywood movies.

-To get the best panoramic views of the area, join us on a hike to Varden viewpoint, following the trail from the town centre.
-Once you’re there, you can gaze at the town from above at the height of 402 metres above sea level and admire the 222 snowy peaks across Moldefjord.
+To get the best panoramic views of the area, join us on a hike to Varden viewpoint, following the trail from the town center.
+Once you’re there, gaze down at the town from a height of 1319 feet above sea level and admire the 222 snowy peaks viewable across Moldefjord.

-If you prefer to stay closer to the ground, you can pop into the Romsdal Museum, one of Norway’s largest folk museums about ten minutes away from the town centre.
+If you prefer to stay closer to the ground, pop into the Romsdal Museum, one of Norway’s largest folk museums.
+It’s only ten minutes from the town center.